TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

    :Workflow:     see :ref:`Contribution Guide: Add documentation <t3contribute:Adding-documentation>`

  - :Type:         `3rdparty extensions <https://docs.typo3.org/typo3cms/extensions/Index.html>`__
-   :Issues:       click on "Related Links" (bottom left), "Issues"
+   :Issues:       On page of rendered docs, click on *Related Links > Issues*
-   :Source:       click on "Related Links", "Repository", see :ref:`contribute-to-3rdparty-extension`
+   :Source:       On page of rendered docs, click on *Related Links > Repository*, see :ref:`contribute-to-3rdparty-extension`
-   :Workflow:     it depends, see :ref:`contribute-to-3rdparty-extension`
+   :Workflow:     It depends, see :ref:`contribute-to-3rdparty-extension`

 To get to the issues or repository of the documentation: On the page of the rendered